onlinews/online_ws/docs/Ch_3_CollectingData.md

 # **Chapter 3: Collecting data and troubleshooting online studies**
-We will use this chapter to make the transition from more abstract discussions to some actual *real-life* problems of online experimenting, by setting up an actual study and collect real data.
+We will use this chapter to make the transition from more abstract discussions to some actual *real-life* problems of online experimenting, by setting up an actual study and collecting real data.
 In this chapter, we will modify our Stroop task with the help of Python **and** JavaScript code.
 Subsequently, we will adjust the study to be compatible with recruitment via [Prolific](https://www.prolific.co/) and actually *collect* one data set.

 The **prerequisites** for successfully completing this chapter are: (1) have completed Chapters 1 & 2; (2) have an online Stroop task, which is set as **RUNNING** on Pavlovia ```Ch.2: 1.2.```; (3) have spent some time reading through the [documentation of Prolific](https://researcher-help.prolific.co/hc/en-gb).
 The aim of these chapters is not to be fully comprehensive, but to provide structure, guidance and systematize valuable external resources.
 We strongly recommend to follow the links we provide in all chapters.
 It might not always be necessary to meticulously go through the linked materials, but it will be extremely helpful to skim the contents of the link before proceeding with the chapter.